sanketx/AL-foundation-models/README.md

 Specify command line overrides with `python -m ALFM.feature_extraction model=dino_vit_S14 dataset=cifar10`.

 Features will be saved to `FEATURE_CACHE_DIR` as specified in your `.env` file.

+### Active Learning experiments

+Run `python -m ALFM.al_train` to run an Active Learning experiment.

+Default values are set in `ALFM/conf/al_training.yaml` but can be overriden.

+Specify command line overrides with `python -m ALFM.al_train model=dino_vit_g14`

+Guaranteed to be super fast ;)